Tonkl7/webpt/README.md

 ## What is this? :
-1. This is made with Gemini and my own idea.
+1. This is a web-app that made with Gemini and my own idea.

 2. I built this mainly for myself to quickly view and manage web pages in one place.